 The Sub-Advisor is a limited liability company organized in Delaware and doing business in Michigan.
-The Sub-Advisor is exclusively owned, indirectly through a holding company, by James C. Robinson, its CEO and CIO.
+The controlling interest of the Sub-Advisor is exclusively owned, indirectly through a holding company, by James C. Robinson, its CEO and CIO.

 The Advisor compensates the Sub-Advisor out of the investment advisory fees the Advisor receives from the Fund.
 The Sub-Advisor makes investment decisions for the assets it has been allocated to manage, subject to the overall supervision of the Advisor.